kalrish/aws-music/README.md

            You might have to configure your SSH client beforehand.
 Refer to your SSH client's documentation on how to enable agent forwarding.

+       5. Create the mountpoints for the volumes.

+               $  mkdir -p /mnt/music/{sources,builds}

-       6. Format the volume with the filesystem of your choice.
+       6. Format the volumes with the filesystems of your choice.

-           Pay attention to the device name, which might be different than the one we specified when attaching the volume to the instance.
+           Pay attention to the device names, which might be different than the ones we specified when attaching the volumes to the instance.

                $  mke2fs -t ext4 /dev/xvdf
+               $  mke2fs -t ext4 /dev/xvdg

-       7. Mount the filesystem.
+       7. Mount the filesystems.

-               $  mount -t ext4 /dev/xvdf /mnt
+               $  mount -t ext4 /dev/xvdf /mnt/music/sources
+               $  mount -t ext4 /dev/xvdg /mnt/music/builds

+       8. Prepare the volumes.

+           The worker and the server systems expect a certain directory hierarchy on the volumes.

+               $  music-prepare_volume-sources /mnt/music/sources
+               $  music-prepare_volume-builds  /mnt/music/builds

-       8. Download the music sources into the volume.
+       9. Download the music sources into the sources volume.

+               $  aws s3 cp --recursive "s3://$(cat /usr/local/share/music/sources_bucket)" /mnt/music/sources

+           Should the command fail part-way, you can restart the process where it was left:

-               $  aws s3 sync "s3://$(aws --query 'Parameter.Value' --output text ssm get-parameter --name /music/sources)" /mnt
+               $  aws s3 sync "s3://$(cat /usr/local/share/music/sources_bucket)" /mnt

-       9. Unmount the filesystem.
+      10. Unmount the volumes.

-               $  umount /mnt
+               $  umount /mnt/music/{sources,builds}

-      10. Detach the volume.
+      11. Detach the volumes.

                $  aws ec2 detach-volume --volume-id $SOURCES_VOLUME_ID

-      11. Terminate the instance.

-           First exit the SSH session to close the connection.
-Then, terminate the instance:

-               $  aws ec2 terminate-instances --ids $VOLMGR_INSTANCE_ID
+               $  aws ec2 detach-volume --volume-id $BUILDS_VOLUME_ID

+      12. Terminate the instance.

+           The launch template is configured so that the instance is terminated on OS-initiated shutdown.

+               $  systemctl poweroff
+               $  exit

+           Bonus points if you manage to sneak the `exit`.

-      12. Create a snapshot of the volume.
+      13. Create a snapshot of the volume.

            You won't be compiling your music collection too often, so it might be a good idea to delete the sources volume when you're done to save on costs.
 However, you won't want to re-download your collection, so the in-the-middle solution is to create a snapshot of it.